amiralimollaei/pilmoji-cached/README.md

 ## Pilmoji-cached

-Pilmoji-cached is a fork of Pilmoji that adds persistant caching to emojis and improves, overall performance by making some operations asynchronous
+Pilmoji-cached is a fork of Pilmoji that adds persistant caching to emojis and improves overall performance by making some operations asynchronous

 ## Features